GDATASoftwareAG/nextcloud-gdata-antivirus/README.md

 Verdict-as-a-Service is a cloud-based service provided by G DATA CyberDefense AG.
 It is designed to work on your own infrastructure as a self-hosted variant, ensuring a high level of security and privacy.
 If you are interested in using VaaS on-premise or have any questions, please contact vaas@gdata.de for more information or check out the [repository of our helm chart](https://github.com/GDATASoftwareAG/vaas-helm) for self-hosting the VaaS backend.

 In the settings page of the Nextcloud app, you can create a free account to use G DATA's cloud-based service if self-hosting is not an option for you.
-The free account allows you to scan up to 10.000 files per month.
 No matter if you use the cloud-based service or the self-hosted variant, all files are scanned in a secure and privacy-friendly way.
 No file content is stored on the VaaS backend and all communication is encrypted.
 G DATA CyberDefense AG is a German company and therefore subject to the strict German and European data protection laws.

 This project is licensed under the GNU Affero General Public License.
 For more details, please see the [LICENSES/AGPL-3.0-or-later.txt](LICENSES/AGPL-3.0-or-later.txt) file.